lifehackerhansol/nitrohax/README.md

 =========

 By Chishm

-Modified to work on Nintendo 3DS by Apache Thunder, Ahezard, and Shutterbug2000.
+Modified to work on Nintendo DSi or 3DS by Apache Thunder, Ahezard, and Shutterbug2000.

+Modified to use a usrcheat.dat database by Pk11.

 Nitro Hax is a cheat tool for the Nintendo DS.
 It works with original games only.